r-lib/pkgdown/tests/testthat/_snaps/package.md

     Condition
       Error:
       !
 Boostrap version must be 3 or 5.
-      x You set a value of 1 to template.bootstrap in _pkgdown.yml.
+      x You set a value of 1 to template.bootstrap. i Edit _pkgdown.yml to fix the problem.